js2264/tinyMapper/README.md

 # tinyMapper

-The goal of `tinyMapper.sh` is to provide a minimal -but working!- workflow to process ChIP-seq (with or without input/spikein), RNA-seq, MNase-seq and ATAC-seq data.
+A minimalist yet versatile workflow to process ChIP-seq (with or without input/spikein), RNA-seq, MNase-seq and ATAC-seq data.
+`tinyMapper` can also operate as a thin wrapper to process HiC data with `hicstuff` ([Cyril Matthey-Doret et al.](http://doi.org/10.5281/zenodo.4066363)) and `cooler`.
 Currently, this workflow only works for **paired-end** data.

 The default steps are: